 How to open a merchant account: a guide to get started fast

-What’s a merchant account?
+What’s a merchant account for business?

 It’s a special type of bank account that enables merchants to accept online payments.
-In fact, a merchant account is an agreement between an online store and an acquiring bank that enables a financial institution to process customers’ non-cash payments.
+In fact, a merchant account is an agreement between an online store and an acquiring bank that enables a financial institution to process customers’ website payments.
 The scheme of money movement is as follows:

 Step 1.
 The money is debited from a client’s card =>

 Step 2.
 A payment gateway processes the transaction =>

 Step 3.
 The funds go to the merchant’s bank account =>